valenz/lip-init-server/README.md

 	$ node app

-For running your app in background and save all log files into 'logs' folder
+For running your app in background and save all log files into folder 'logs' type:

 	$ npm install forever